Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

 **Validation and Authorization:**

-Neither Hedera network nodes nor standard mirror nodes validate the semantics of DID documents or the cryptographic proofs within HCS messages against the DID's controller.
+Neither Hedera network nodes nor standard mirror nodes validate the semantics of DID documents or the cryptographic proofs within HCS messages against the DID logic.
 This validation **must** be performed by DID resolvers and client applications according to the v2.0 specification rules.
 Specifically, resolvers **must**:

-  * Process HCS messages in the strict order determined by their consensus timestamp and sequence number.
+  - Process HCS messages in the strict order determined by their consensus timestamp and sequence number.
 In cases of conflicting messages within the same consensus second, the message with the lower sequence number **must** take precedence.
-  * Verify that the `version` field is `"2.0"`.
+  - Verify that the `version` field is `"2.0"`.
 Messages with other versions **must** be processed according to their respective version specifications or ignored if unsupported.
-  * Verify the cryptographic `proof` accompanying each operation against the verification method specified in the proof, ensuring that this verification method is authorized by the DID's designated `controller`(s) *at that point in time according to the processed message history*.
+  - Verify the cryptographic `proof` accompanying each operation against the verification method specified in the proof, ensuring that this verification method is authorized by the DID's designated `controller`(s) *at that point in time according to the processed message history*.
 The specific validation rules depend on the operation type (see Section 3.1.2).
-  * Validate that the top-level `did` field in the HCS message matches the `didDocument.id` when the `didDocument` property is present.
+  - Validate that the top-level `did` field in the HCS message matches the `didDocument.id` when the `didDocument` property is present.
-  * Reject any message with a missing, invalid, or unverifiable `proof`, or a proof generated by an unauthorized key (i.e., a key not associated with the controller for the specified `proofPurpose` at that time).
+  - Reject any message with a missing, invalid, or unverifiable `proof`, or a proof generated by an unauthorized key (i.e., a key not associated with the controller for the specified `proofPurpose` at that time).
-  * When processing an update that changes the `controller` property itself, validate the operation's `proof` against the *previous* (currently authorized) controller's keys.
+  - When processing an update that changes the `controller` property itself, validate the operation's `proof` against the *previous* (currently authorized) controller's keys.

 **HCS Topic Access Control vs. DID Control:**

 It is the responsibility of the entity managing the DID (the controller or their delegate) to manage access to the associated HCS topic.
 Access control for *submitting messages* to the HCS topic is defined by the topic's `submitKey` property, managed via Hedera's `ConsensusUpdateTopicTransaction`.

-  * **Crucially, the HCS `submitKey` only grants network-level permission to submit messages (which could be valid or invalid according to DID rules) to the topic.
+  - **Crucially, the HCS `submitKey` only grants network-level permission to submit messages (which could be valid or invalid according to DID rules) to the topic.
 It does not grant logical authorization to modify the DID state.**
-  * Logical authorization to perform valid DID operations (`create`, `update`, `deactivate`) **must** be established via a valid cryptographic `proof` generated by the DID's designated `controller`, as described above.
+  - Logical authorization to perform valid DID operations (`create`, `update`, `deactivate`) **must** be established via a valid cryptographic `proof` generated by the DID's designated `controller`, as described above.
-  * If no `submitKey` is defined for a topic, any party can submit messages.
+  - If no `submitKey` is defined for a topic, any party can submit messages.
 However, only messages containing valid proofs from the authorized controller will result in state changes when processed by a conforming DID resolver.
-Detailed information on Hedera Consensus Service APIs can be found in the official [Hedera API documentation](https://docs.hedera.com/hedera-api/consensus/consensusservice).
+Detailed information on Hedera Consensus Service APIs can be found in the official [Hedera API documentation](https://docs.hedera.com/hedera/api).

 *[Note on Message Size: Hedera Consensus Service messages have a size limit per transaction.
 However, the official Hedera SDKs automatically handle segmentation (chunking) of messages larger than the single transaction limit, allowing for the submission of typical DID documents and proofs without manual chunking in most cases.
 Developers **should** generally use the standard SDK functions for message submission.]*